erkieh/micronaut-camunda-platform-7/README.md

 ```
 </details>

-Note: The module `micronaut-camunda-bpm-feature` includes the dependency `org.camunda.bpm:camunda-engine` which will be resolved transitively.
+Note: The module `micronaut-camunda-bpm-feature` includes the dependency `org.operaton.bpm:operaton-engine` which will be resolved transitively.

 ## Camunda REST API and Webapps